Important Changes to the Real Estate Award

 - Need to have worked in property sales or commercial, industrial or retail leasing or as a licensed real estate agent for at least 12 consecutive months over the previous 3 years;

-- Must meet the Minimum Income Threshold Amount (MITA) which is 125% of their minimum wage (excluding superannuation) provided by the Award for their employment classification for 12 consecutive months over the previous 3 years;
+- Must meet the Minimum Income Threshold Amount (MITA) which is 125% of their minimum wage (excluding superannuation and allowances) provided by the Award for their employment classification for 12 consecutive months over the previous 3 years;

-- Employees engaged after 2 April 2018, need to meet the MITA requirements;
+- Employees engaged after 2 April 2018 also need to meet the MITA requirements;

 - Employees engaged before 2 April 2018, can continue to be remunerate based on a commission-only arrangement provided that their arrangement is reviewed yearly and meets the MITA requirements;